Gung Hay Fa Cai!

-For over 4000 years, the people of China have celebrated the Lunar New Year.
-Dating back to the Shang Dynasty (about 17th – 11th century BC), Chinese New Year is the ultimate of festivals that brings together families, sends off the old year, and brings in the new with a fiery-red bang!
+For over 4,000 years, the people of China have celebrated the Lunar New Year.
+Dating back to the Shang Dynasty (about 1600–1050 BCE), Chinese New Year is the ultimate of festivals that brings together families, sends off the old year, and rings in the new with a fiery-red bang!

-There is a legend in Chinese folklore that speaks of the nian, or ‘the year’.
-In the most popular version of this legend, which we see portrayed in sculpture and in the traditional Chinese Lion Dance, the nian is a beast with the body of a bull and the head of a lion.
+There’s a legend in Chinese folklore that speaks of the nian, or “the year.”
+In the most popular version of this tale, which we see portrayed in sculpture and in the traditional Chinese lion dance, the nian was a beast with the body of a bull and the head of a lion.
 It lived and hunted in the mountains through the year, but near the end of winter, when there was no more food, it would descend into the villages and devour whatever it came across.

-Eventually it was discovered (or decided) that this beast was afraid of the color red and of loud noises.
-So, people began to display the color red in and on their homes, in their clothing, and lit fireworks and firecrackers to ward off the beast until the springtime.
+Eventually, it was discovered (or decided) that this beast was afraid of the color red and loud noises.
+So people began to display the color red in and on their homes and on their clothing, and they lit fireworks and firecrackers to ward off the beast until springtime.

-Shou Sui – Tradition states that in order to make sure that the nian didn’t enter the homes, people would have to stay up all night.
-Nowadays, the job is left to one person in the family, and they often only last until midnight – but the gesture is there.
+Shou Sui.
+Tradition states that in order to make sure that the nian didn’t enter the homes, people would have to stay up all night.
+Nowadays, the job is left to one person in the family, who often only lasts until midnight—but the gesture is there.

-New Year’s Markets – On New Year’s day, markets pop up everywhere supplying all that revelers will need to celebrate with a traditional flair.
-Items including firecrackers and decorations to ward off evil spirits, and traditional foods that will be served with the evening’s meal.
+New Year Markets.
+On New Year’s Day, markets pop up everywhere, supplying all that revelers will need to celebrate with traditional flair.
+Items include firecrackers and decorations to ward off evil spirits, and traditional foods that will be served with the evening’s meal.

-Lantern Festival – Marking the official end of the New Year’s celebrations, Yuan Xiao (元宵) or Lantern Festival is celebrated on the fifteenth day of the lunar new year.
-Thought to bring good fortune and cultivate positive relationships between people, these lanterns are adorned with riddles for people, specifically children to solve.
-Their lovely glow brightens up the long, dark winter nights, harks to ancestors long-gone, and appeases the gods who control the weather – staving off famine, drought, and pestilence.
+Lantern Festival.
+Marking the official end of the New Year celebrations, Yuan Xiao (元宵), or Lantern Festival, is celebrated on the 15th day of the Lunar New Year.
+Thought to bring good fortune and cultivate positive relationships between people, these lanterns are adorned with riddles—primarily for children to solve.
+Their lovely glow brightens up the long, dark, winter nights, harkens back to ancestors long gone, and appeases the gods who control the weather—staving off famine, drought, and pestilence.

 As in most celebrations, the meal is a big part of the New Year’s merriments.
 Traditional Chinese dinners are a main event for the family reunion that comes with the holiday – especially for those who may live far from home.
 The dinner itself typically includes foods that represent prosperity, such as whole fish, oranges and nectarines, dumplings, as well as long noodles, beans, and leafy greens – long foods mean a long life for those who eat them.